 As you may be able to tell, you may need to bring a few pieces of camera gear.
 This means you’ll need a camera harness that can carry your camera and its’ lenses while keeping it secure and close to your body.
 You’ll want a camera harness that fits with your backpack and offers the ultimate weight distribution for comfort and stability.

 Spare batteries and memory cards are crucial no matter how long or short your hike is.
 These are some of the lightest pieces of gear you will bring, and you can always find space in a bag for them.
 At a minimum, keep one spare fully charged and one spare memory card in your bag.

 The CCS G3 Strapshot is perfect for hiking because this system attaches directly to your backpack so you can be hands-free.
 With this unique design, your camera will never be stuck inside your bag and you’ll have quick access to it throughout your hike.

 Camera Harnesses for Hiking Photography

 You’ll want a camera harness that can carry your camera, your lenses, and even a lightweight tripod.
 Cotton Carrier harnesses offer comfort and stability without compromising your trip.
 Built with a patented twist and lock carrying system, your camera will be secure, allowing you to be active while still having your optics accessible.
 Keeping the camera close to your center of gravity, it will move with your body.
-It also keeps it instantly accessible so you can capture shots without any delay.Cotton Carrier Camera Harnesses are designed for the active photographers.
+It also keeps it instantly accessible so you can capture shots without any delay.Cotton Carrier camera harnesses are designed for active photographers.
 Support and secure multiple cameras and other gear.
 Shop our collection of harnesses to find the right one for your hike.